 As a fundamental step in creating a business, entrepreneurs must be familiar with the different types of intellectual property.

 While some believe there are only three types of intellectual property including trademarks, copyrights and patents, there are actually four different types when you include trade secrets.

 Four Types of Intellectual Property

+A trademark designates the source of goods or services.
 Trademark registration is focused on protecting a company’s reputation.
 Businesses use a variety of brand identifiers to indicate the source of their goods and services.
 This form of federal registration allows an entity to benefit from the goodwill it has established with consumers.
 Logos, phrases, slogans, names and other types of trademarks help clients differentiate between companies.